nononovia/Bakerai/README.md

 ### This is the official repository hosting the code which powers Bakerai.
 Feel free to take a look!

-# bye - made with ♥ for COSC 310 [Intro to Software Eng.]
+# bye - made with ♥ for COSC 310 [Software Engineering]
+### -Team 27: Elias Pinno, Kanishka Verma, Lydia Lin, Rick Feng, Novia Fan